flenniken/statictea/docs/functions.md

 the If Functions section.

 ~~~
-if0(condition: any, then: any, else: optional any) any
+if0 = func(condition: any, then: any, else: optional any) any
 ~~~

 Examples: